 Footnotes

-1Psychosis and paranoia were defined as scores greater than 2.2 or 2.8, respectively, on the psychosis or paranoia scales of the on the Symptom Checklist – 90 (SCL-90) [74]
+1Psychosis and paranoia were defined as scores greater than 2.2 or 2.8, respectively, on the psychosis or paranoia scales of the on the Symptom Checklist – 90 (SCL-90) [74].

-2We measured DSM-5 symptoms with a self-report survey administered to participants during the screening visit.
-This survey (and all other surveys) is available on the study OSF page described in the Research Transparency section of the Method
+2We measured DSM-5 symptoms with a self-report survey administered to participants during the screen- ing visit.
+This survey (and all other surveys) is available on the study OSF page described in the Research Transparency section of the Method.

 3We used alcohol abstinence as a behavioral indicator of a commitment to recovery.
-Although, recovery may be possible without complete abstinence, clinicians typically recommend abstinence for patients who present with moderate or more severe alcohol use disorder
+Although, recovery may be possible without complete abstinence, clinicians typically recommend abstinence for patients who present with moderate or more severe alcohol use disorder.

 4Additional variables were measured as part of the parent project aims.
 We share all surveys on the OSF study page.